-- C. He did it with a purpose in mind.
-Actually, a twofold purpose, one given in verse 4 and the other emphasized throughout this passage.
-Here's the first, "For he chose us in him before the creation of the world to be holy and blameless in his sight."
-It's unfortunate that in most discussions of election, not enough attention is given to the end of verse 4.
-What's the purpose of the Father's choice? - 1.
-The purpose of election is our holiness.
-He chose us to be holy and blameless.
 Some people say, "If you believe in election, you'll have a license to sin, for you'll conclude, it doesn't matter how I live, since I'm one of God's elect."
 But that's not true, not if we teach election the way the Bible teaches it.
 Yes, election involves a people that God has chosen.
 But it also involves a purpose.
 God chose a people unto a purpose.
 What's His purpose for His beloved people?
 His purpose is their holiness.
 The doctrine of election is actually an incentive for holiness, not an excuse for sin.

-Brothers and sisters, this is God's agenda for you.
-It's why He set His affection on you in eternity past.
+Brothers and sisters, this is God's agenda for us.
+It's why He set His affection on us in eternity past.
 He's intent on forming a people who resemble His Son, a people who were once sinners but who have become holy and blameless and fit for His presence.